 The challenge

-Protecting Argentina’s seabed from prawn trawling, which is destroying habitats and preventing the recovery of fish species.
+Protecting Argentina’s seabed from bottom trawling, which is destroying habitats and preventing the recovery of fish species.

-Protecting Argentina’s seabed from prawn trawling, which is destroying habitats and preventing the recovery of fish species.
+Protecting Argentina’s seabed from bottom trawling, which is destroying habitats and preventing the recovery of fish species.

-Blue Marine supports local NGO Rewilding Argentina in their mission to protect 30 per cent of the waters of Chubut province in Patagonia from bottom-trawling and other threats, and ultimately to protect 30 per cent of the country’s Exclusive Economic Zone.
+Blue Marine supports local NGO Rewilding Argentina in its mission to protect 30 per cent of the waters of Chubut province in Patagonia from bottom-trawling and other threats, and ultimately to protect 30 per cent of the country’s Exclusive Economic Zone.
 Other partners include: Por La Mer, SeaLegacy, Patagonia Azul and Patagonia Projects.
+Advocacy campaigns have raised national awareness about the threat of industrial fishing and promoted MPAs as the solution.

 We respect your privacy.
 By subscribing to our email list, you agree to our Terms & Conditions.